modxcms/baseline-mgr/README.md

 ###Installing Your Theme in Other Projects

 To use your theme on another MODX instance, you download the `manager/templates/mytheme/` directory, and upload it to the new installation, inside its `manager/templates/` directory.
 Then follow the steps above in _See Your New Theme in Action_  to change the System Settings to use your custom theme.
-This works because the MODX Manager automatically scans the `manager/templates/` directory for themes.